Moaaz-Mahmoud/Complex-ADT/README.md

 # Complex Numbers ADT

 This project provides an ADT for the complex numbers, the class ```Complex```.
 It allows performing arithmetic operations on complex numbers such as addition, subtraction, multiplication and division through overloaded operators for the ease of use.
-Operations can be performed on complex numbers with complex numbers or with primitive data types such as double.
-For example, the following statements are valid:
+Operations can be performed on complex numbers with complex numbers or with primitive data types such as ```float``` and ```int```.
+The following statements perform some operations involving ```Complex``` objects along with other variables to demonstrate the use of the class:
 ```
 double d = 5.214;
 Complex z1, z2(2, -3.2), z3(3, 4);